-General elections are held on the first Tuesday following the first Monday in November in each oddnumbered year.
+General elections are held on the first Tuesday following the first Monday in November in each odd-numbered year.
 Bond, levy and other ballot question elections may be held on the third Tuesday in May or the Tuesday following the first Monday in November of any year.
-(34-106, 50-405, Idaho Code)

-How many councilmen are elected and what are their terms of office?
+(34-106, 50-405, Idaho Code) How many councilmen are elected and what are their terms of office?

 City Council shall consist of either four (4) or six (6) members, one half (1/2) of whom shall be elected at each general city election, except those cities operating under a council-manager plan as provided for in sections 50-801 through 50-812.
 Under the council-manager plan, the city council shall consist of either five (5) members, with three (3) being elected one year and two (2) being elected at the next election; or if seven (7) members, with four (4) being elected in one year and with three (3) at the next election.
 Each councilman term of office is four (4) years.
-(50-701, 50-702, and 50-806, Idaho Code)

-When is a mayor elected and what is his term of office?
+(50-701, 50-702, and 50-806, Idaho Code) When is a mayor elected and what is his term of office?

 The mayor is elected for a period of four (4) years except as otherwise specifically provided.
 The mayor is elected at the General City Election and shall be installed at the first meeting in January following election.
-(50-601, 50-702, Idaho Code)

-How do I know if I'm eligible to vote in a municipal election?
+(50-601, 50-702, Idaho Code) How do I know if I'm eligible to vote in a municipal election?

 You must be a qualified elector (i.e. registered voter) of the State of Idaho and a resident of the city.
 To be eligible to register to vote in city elections, you must be at least eighteen (18) years of age, a citizen of the United States and a resident of the city for at least thirty (30) days next preceding the election, or a resident of an area annexed by a city pursuant to the provisions of Chapter 2, Title 50, Idaho Code.
-(34-104, 34-1402, 50-404, Idaho Code)

-What are the requirements if I want to run for mayor or city councilman?
+(34-104, 34-1402, 50-404, Idaho Code) What are the requirements if I want to run for mayor or city councilman?

 Any person shall be eligible to hold the office of mayor or city council who is a qualified elector of the city at the time his declaration of candidacy or declaration of intent is submitted to the city clerk and remains a qualified elector during his term of office.
+In addition, city council candidates in cities that have been divided into city council districts pursuant to section 50-707A, Idaho Code, must be residents of the district for which they are a candidate, and must be elected by the voters of such district.
 Candidates must file their declarations between 8:00 am on the 11th Monday before the election and 5:00 p.m. on the 9th Friday before the election with the city clerk.
 Before a candidate files a petition of candidacy with the city clerk, the petition signatures shall be verified by the county clerk in the manner described in section 34-1807, Idaho Code, except that the city clerk stands in the place of the Secretary of State.
 The Declaration of Candidacy and Petition of Candidacy forms are available from and filed with the city clerk.
 However, forms are also available from the County Clerk's Election Office.
-(50-410, 50-601, 50-702, Idaho Code; see Election Consolidation Calendar for dates)

-How many councilmen are elected at each election?
+(50-410, 50-601, 50-702, 50-707A, Idaho Code; see Election Consolidation Calendar for dates) How many councilmen are elected at each election?